otavio99/Freelancing-from-noob-to-pro/okrs.md

   - Listening to pitchs
   - Taking part in validations of systems and flows
 - Create a landing page to showcase the project
-- Go on social media
+- Present the project on a social media of some sort
-- Raise funds????